-4.11 PRE-PROPOSAL MEETING, RESEARCH PROPOSAL, AND RESEARCH
+4.11 PRE-PROPOSAL MEETING, RESEARCH PROPOSAL, AND RESEARCH PROGRESS UPDATE.

-PROGRESS UPDATE.
 The Department of Chemistry and Biochemistry uses the research proposal to fulfill the Graduate School's requirement of a written comprehensive examination for the Ph.D. degree.
 The proposal is due in the 4th or 5th semester (see end of section 4.09) and the submission of this requirement must be preceded by a PRE-PROPOSAL meeting (see below).

-Proposal: In your 4th or 5th semester (see end of section 4.09), you must submit to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee copies of a final research proposal, together with a date, time and place for the oral defense.
+Proposal: In your 4th or 5th semester (see end of section 4.09), you must submit to the Director of Graduate Studies (i.e., the Departmental Graduate Office) and the Advisory Committee copies of a final research proposal, together with a date, time and place for the oral defense.
 It is your responsibility to arrange with the members of your PROPOSAL committee the time and place of the examination (see below) and to ensure that an email announcement of the examination is distributed to the Chemistry and Biochemistry faculty.
 Use the "Proposal" title page in the back of this handbook (section 10.06) as the cover page of the PROPOSAL.
 The PROPOSAL serves as the WRITTEN COMPREHENSIVE EXAMINATION which is a requirement of the Graduate School.
 Thus, your full advisory committee (4.07) (or substitute members) must be present for the defense.

-Scheduling: A fourth semester Spring proposal must be defended between March 16 and April 15 and for January entering students defended in October.
-A fifth semester defense must take place before the end of September (or before February 15th for January entering students).
-An earlier defense of the Proposal is also possible.
-At least six weeks before the start of the monthlong defense period, you should schedule the date and time of the proposal defense with the committee members and notify the Director of Graduate Studies (i.e., the Graduate Office) of the defense date and time.
-This will allow adequate time for a pre-proposal meeting (see below).
-The final proposal will be turned in to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee one week prior to the defense date.
+Scheduling of the Proposal: If the Proposal semester occurs in the Spring, the Proposal must be defended between the first day of the semester and April 15, and must be scheduled by February 15.
+If the Proposal semester occurs in the Fall, the Proposal must be defended between the first day of the semester and November 15, and must be scheduled by September 15.
+(If any of these dates falls on a weekend, the deadline is the next business day.)
+After you schedule the date and time of the proposal defense with the committee members, notify the Director of Graduate Studies (i.e., the Departmental Graduate Office) of the defense date and time.
+Make sure you allow adequate time for a pre-proposal meeting (see below).
+The final Proposal must be turned in to the Director of Graduate Studies (i.e., the Departmental Graduate Office) and the Advisory Committee one week prior to the defense date.